foreverphoenix/the-phoenix-flavour/content/fallout/customisation/interface-colors.md

 ### Pip-Boy Dual Colors

-This section utilises the [Pip-Boy Dual Colors](https://www.nexusmods.com/fallout4/mods/43338).
+This section features the mod [Pip-Boy Dual Colors](https://www.nexusmods.com/fallout4/mods/43338).
 Two of its options are included, the FO4 green and the FO3 green.
 The colors are identical to the corresponding HUD and power armor HUD colors.
 If there is demand, I will look into creating alternatives for the "Power Armor Amber" color and any other popular choices.

 Note that Pip-Boy Dual Colors will overwrite the [Small Map Markers](https://www.nexusmods.com/fallout4/mods/13400) mod; however, its interface tweaks also include smaller markers so all this does is display a silver arrow next to SMM to show that the mod is being overwritten entirely.